MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 ### Terminology

 - **FamiliarLocation**: During an authentication request, ESL checks all presented Internet Protocols (IPs).
 These IPs are a combination of network IP, forwarded IP, and the optional x-forwarded-for IP.
 If the request is successful, all the IPs are added to the Account Activity table as “familiar IPs.”
-If the request has all the IPs present in the “familiar IPs,” the request is treated as a “Familiar” location.
+If the request has all the IPs present in the “familiar IPs,” the request is treated as a “familiar” location.
 - **UnknownLocation**: If a request that comes in has at least one IP not present in the existing **FamiliarLocation** list, then the request is treated as an “Unknown” location.
 This action handles proxying scenarios such as Exchange Online legacy authentication where Exchange Online addresses handle both successful and failed requests.
 - **badPwdCount**: A value representing the number of times an incorrect password was submitted, and the authentication was unsuccessful.
-For each user, separate counters are kept for Familiar Locations and Unknown Locations.
+For each user, separate counters are kept for familiar locations and unknown locations.
 - **UnknownLockout**: A boolean value per user if the user is locked out from accessing from unknown locations.
 This value is calculated based on the **badPwdCountUnfamiliar** and **ExtranetLockoutThreshold** values.
 - **ExtranetLockoutThreshold**: This value determines the maximum number of bad password attempts.
 When the threshold is reached, AD FS rejects requests from the extranet until the observation window has passed.
 - **ExtranetObservationWindow**: This value determines the duration that username and password requests from unknown locations are locked out.
 When the window has passed, AD FS starts to perform username and password authentication from unknown locations again.